-For red-flagged supply chains, an enhanced risk assessment methodology has been designed and includes, among others, in-depth discussions with the supplier, document checks, and verification of the due diligence system through on-the-ground assessments.
+For red-flagged supply chains, an enhanced risk assessment methodology has been designed and includes, among others, in-depth discussions with the supplier (e.g. refiners), document checks (field reports, invoices, KYC, etc.), and verification of the due diligence system conducted by the tier-1 in its supply chain through on-the-ground assessments (independent auditors on-site, Chopard team on-site visits, etc.).

-To ensure compliance with sanctioned entities and individuals, we closely monitor the international sanctions published by governments and international organisations such as the Council of the EU; Switzerland - State Secretariat for Economic Affairs (SECO); US - OFAC; UK - HM Treasury; United Nations Security Sanctions.
+To ensure compliance regarding sanctioned entities and individuals, Chopard closely monitors the international sanctions published by governments and international organisations such as the Council of the EU; Switzerland - State Secretariat for Economic Affairs (SECO); US - OFAC; UK - HM Treasury; United Nations Security Sanctions.